Information for patients

 We will give you a hospital gown to protect your own clothing so you do not need to bring anything to change into.

 Please do not bring in valuables, jewellery or large sums of money.
-If this is unavoidable, please ask a relative to take them home for you.
-If this is not possible, hand in any valuables to the nurse in charge of endoscopy unit (or the ward sister if you are inpatient) on your arrival.
-They will be listed and locked in a safe and you will be given a receipt.
+If this unavoidable, please ask a relative to take them home for you.
+If this not possible, hand in any valuables to the nurse in charge of endoscopy unit (or the ward sister if you are inpatient) on your arrival.
+They listed and locked in a safe and you given a receipt.
 The hospital cannot accept liability for the loss of items that are not handed in for safekeeping.

 The actual procedure takes about 30-45 minutes, but please be prepared to remain with us all morning or afternoon, depending on your appointment time.